eipna/Centsation/README.md

 - Free and open source
 - Material 3 design with support for dynamic colors
-- Support for multiple contrast (low, medium or high)
+- Support for UI contrasts (low, medium or high)
 - Support for dark mode
 - Support for multiple currencies
 - Archived savings
 - Export and import to and from JSON
 - History of transactions
+- Optional deadlines
-- Sort by name, current saving or goal
+- Sort by name, current saving, goal or deadline

 ## Screenshots